fotosyn/PiPaperStatus/README.md

 **2. Update Python3 to version 3.7.0**

 Alternatively, you can update your version of Python3.
-Be aware that this will a fair amount of time and involves a number of steps that need to be followed in this specific order.
+Be aware that this will take a fair amount of time and involves a number of steps that need to be followed in this specific order.
 To update to the newest version with the following commands:

 **Download and extract the latest version of Python3 logged in as root**